Key takeaways

 How much does Orca cost?

-Free to use.
+Free and MIT-licensed.
 Requires a Claude Code subscription for the underlying AI.

 Is Orca a Mac app?